Aatrox Build Guide by iZeal

 Randuin's Omen: A nice slow active and crit damage reduction make this item valuable vs a lot of crit champions.
 If the opponent doesn't have crit carries, just go for a Thornmail.

-Sunfire Cape: Grants you a magic damage aura and a firenova that gets proced by your Q or W pull.
+Sunfire Aegis: Grants you a magic damage aura and a firenova that gets proced by your Q or W pull.
 Can be rushed into hard matchups and also vs certain tanks if you really want to since it deals magic damage.
 This is also the only way for Aatrox to clear super minions in a reasonable time.

 Situational magic resistance items: